Hooding Frequently Asked Questions

 Q: I am not able to attend Hooding for my advisee, but would like them to participate.
 What can I do?

 A: While many Ph.D. students prefer to be hooded by their adviser, all faculty members are eligible to participate.
 Often if an adviser cannot participate themselves, a member of the graduate student’s committee is asked to hood the candidate.
-You m ay want to encourage a colleague to hoodl the your advisee.
+You may want to encourage a colleague to hood your advisee.
 Alternatively, the chief marshal will hood the student.

 Q: If a student from my department is present at Hooding without a faculty member to hood them, am I allowed to hood the student myself?

 A: Yes!
 We understand that not all faculty members are able to come to the ceremony, and we encourage you to hood any student who asks you and whom you feel comfortable hooding.

 Q: Do I need my own regalia?